10 best sofa beds – I tested over 100 options to find the most comfortable guest beds for overnight visitors

 Limited matching furniture

-Heal's Oswald sofa bed is an investment, and although we love its simple design, the contemporary look won't blend into every home.
-However, in terms of sleep comfort, this is one of the most comfortable and generously proportioned options we've come across, with the mix of hyper-soft foam layers over a high-resilient foam and pocket-spring core giving the closest feel to a 'true' mattress, and a king-sized sleeping area offering a luxurious amount of space to stretch out.
+Heal's Oswald sofa bed is an investment.
+However, in terms of sleep comfort, this is one of the most comfortable and generously proportioned options I've come across, with the mix of hyper-soft foam layers over a high-resilient foam and pocket-spring core giving the closest feel to a 'true' mattress, and a king-sized sleeping area offering a luxurious amount of space to stretch out.

 In sofa form, that sleep comfort translates into a comfortable sitting experience too.
-It's not a squishy sofa, and you do feel you're sitting more on top of the foam seating than sinking into the seat like with models that offer removable seat cushions, but it still has enough give and bounce to make it a pleasant place to relax.
+It's not a squishy sofa, and I did feel I was sitting more on top of the foam seating than sinking into it, but it still has enough give and bounce to make it a pleasant place to relax.

-Transforming the sofa into a bed is also super easy.
+I also found transforming the sofa into a bed super easy.
 A slight variation on the usual fold-flat click-clack design, with this model, you pull the leather tab at the front of the sofa to lift the seat section up and out, and the backrest then tilts flat to meet it.
-The legs extend automatically which means no faffing, and the sleeping surface is a good height from the floor compared to other click-clack options.
+The legs extend automatically, and the sleeping surface is a good height from the floor compared to other click-clack options.
 There's even hidden storage underneath for stashing the sofa back cushions.

-The downside is that – compared to the 175+ upholstery options offered by Darlings of Chelsea's Bromley sofa bed – there are only three upholstery options available for the Oswald, although the grey Dessin fabric is a nice weave and good mid-tone colour that will suit a lot of homes.
-But, if you're after a contemporary design that doesn't compromise on comfort and offers a super generous sleeping space, we think this sofa bed is well worth considering.
+The downside is that – compared to the 175+ upholstery options offered by Darlings of Chelsea's Bromley sofa bed – there are only three upholstery options available for the Oswald.
+But, if you're after a contemporary design that doesn't compromise on comfort and offers a super generous sleeping space, I think this sofa bed is well worth considering.

 A white boucle sofa bed in a living room with dark walls